 Year Erected: 1958

-The Georgia Presbytery was organized at a meeting of the South Carolina and Georgia Synod in Washington in 1821 and in 1826 the synod met in the new church building.
-Many famous ministers have been pastors of the Washington Presbyterian Church, among them the Rev. Alexander H. Webster, the Rev. S. J. Casseis, the Rev. Francis R. Goulding, the Rev. John Brown, the Rev. H.W.
-Petric, the Rev. Nathan Hoyt, the Rev. J. R. S. Axson, and the Rev. Thomas Dunwoody.
+The Georgia Presbytery was organized at a meeting of the South Carolina and Georgia Synod in Washington in 1821, and in 1826 the Synod met in the new church building.
+Many famous ministers have been pastors of the Washington Presbyterian Church, among them the Rev. Alexander H. Webster, the Rev. S. J. Cassels, the Rev. Francis R. Goulding, the Rev. John Brown, the Rev. H.W.
+Petrie, the Rev. Nathan Hoyt, the Rev. J. R. S. Axson, and the Rev. Thomas Dunwoody.
 Alexander H. Stephens and Duncan C. Campbell were lifelong members of this church as were many other distinguished men and women.